Building AI-Ready Trust & Safety Teams

 For Leaders

-• Make feedback loops visible.
+Make feedback loops visible.
 Show your team how their work improves the system.
-When someone's edge case discovery leads to a prompt update that improves accuracy by 5%, celebrate it.
-Make the connection explicit between human expertise and system performance.
+When someone's edge case discovery leads to a prompt update that improves accuracy, make that connection explicit.
+It reinforces why the human layer matters, which is important for team morale in a moment when many people are anxious about what AI means for their roles.

-• Protect time for strategic work.
+Protect time for strategic work.
 If your most experienced analyst is spending 90% of their time in the moderation queue, you're wasting their highest-value skills.
-Create protected time for pattern analysis, prompt refinement, and system improvement.
+AI should be creating capacity for deeper work, like investigation, pattern analysis, and policy development, not just reducing headcount.
+Protect that time explicitly, or it won't happen.

 For Teams

-• Document why you override AI.
+Document why you override AI.
 Every time you disagree with a model decision, write down why in a structured way.
-These overrides are teaching moments.
-Over time, they become data that improves the system.
+These overrides are teaching moments, and over time they become data that improves the system.

-• Share edge case discoveries.
+Share edge case discoveries.
 Found a new evasion technique?
 A policy ambiguity?
 A model blind spot?
 Document it and share it with the team.
-Build institutional knowledge, don't hoard it.
+Build institutional knowledge rather than hoarding it.

-• Think like a model trainer.
-Your decisions aren't just individual judgments, they're data that will train future iterations.
-What patterns are you teaching the AI?
+Think like a model trainer.
+Your decisions aren't just individual judgments, they're data that will calibrate future iterations of the system.
+The patterns you flag today inform how the system develops.

 ----